 Successful treatment of any disease depends on early recognition of symptoms, proper diagnosis and subsequent prevention.
 The more carefully the owner treats his four-legged pet, the lower the chance of complications of the disease.
 One of the serious diseases is pancreatitis in a dog.
 If the dog’s health is not taken in time, dangerous consequences are possible that threaten his life.

 - Причины панкреатита у собак 1.
-Causes of pancreatitis in dogs
+Causes of Pancreatitis in Dogs

 - Симптомы панкреатита у собак 2.
 Symptoms of pancreatitis in dogs

-Causes of pancreatitis in dogs
+Causes of Pancreatitis in Dogs

-Inflammation of the pancreas is possible due to several reasons:
+Pancreatic inflammation is possible due to several reasons: